 SQUAT BENCH PRESS DEADLIFT 1. (red) 1. (red) 1. (red) Failure to bend the knees Bar is not lowered to Failure to lock the knees and lower the body until chest or abdominal area straight at the completion of the top surface of the legs i.e. not reaching the chest the lift. at the hip joint is lower or abdominal area, or is than the top of the knees. touching the belt.
 Failure to stand erect with the shoulders back.
 2. (blue) 2. (blue) 2. (blue) Failure to assume an Any downward movement Any downward movement upright position with the of the whole of the bar in of the bar before it reaches knees locked at the the course of being the final position.
-If the bar commencement and at the pressed out. settles as the shoulders completion of the lift.
-77 d d d come back this should not Failure to press the bar to be reason to disqualify the · straight arms length elbows locked at the lift.
-Cummonting the how on the completion of the lift.
-Supporting the bar on the thighs during the performance of the lift.
+If the bar commencement and at the pressed out. settles as the shoulders completion of the lift. come back this should not Failure to press the bar to be reason to disqualify the Double bouncing or more straight arms length lift. than one recovery attempt elbows locked at the at the bottom of the lift or completion of the lift.
+Supporting the bar on the any downward movement thighs during the during the ascent. performance of the lift.
 If the bar edges up the thighs but is not supported, this is not reason for disqualification.